cal-itp/benefits/docs/explanation/enrollment-pathways/medicare-cardholders.md

 ## Overview

-This use case describes a feature in the [Cal-ITP Benefits app](https://benefits.calitp.org) that allows Californians to verify their active participation in the Medicare program to receive reduced fares for transit when paying by contactless debit or credit card at participating transit operators in California.
+This use case describes a feature in the [Cal-ITP Benefits](https://benefits.calitp.org) that allows Californians to verify their active participation in the Medicare program to receive reduced fares for transit when paying by contactless debit or credit card at participating transit operators in California.

 **Actor:** A person who uses public transit in California.
 For benefit eligibility, a Medicare cardholder is a person who has enrolled in the Medicare program, has a Medicare.gov account, and is not deceased.

 **Goal:** To verify a transit rider’s Medicare status so they receive reduced fares when paying by contactless debit or credit card.

-**Precondition:** The California transit operator offers fixed route service, has installed and tested validator hardware necessary to collect fares using contactless payment on bus or rail lines, and the operator has a policy in place to offer a transit discount to riders enrolled in Medicare.
+**Precondition:** The California transit operator offers fixed route service, has installed and tested validator hardware necessary to collect fares using open-loop payments on bus or rail lines, and the operator has a policy in place to offer a transit benefit to riders enrolled in Medicare.

 ## Demonstration

-Here's a video showing what the flow looks like for a Medicare enrollee to confirm their eligibility for a transit benefit through Medicare.gov and then register their contactless debit or credit card with Littlepay, one of the supported transit processors:
+Here's a video walkthrough of the rider self-service enrollment experience when choosing the Medicare cardholder enrollment pathway.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/YZylD7oAbso?si=1aUb26LYDgkm_SCo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Basic Flow
+## Self-service enrollment

 ```mermaid
 sequenceDiagram